sbernheim4/excoptional/README.md

 #### Typing Functions that Return Options
 When writing a function that retuns an `Option`, always explicitly type that function's return type as an `Option<T>`.
 Prefer typing the return value as `Option<T>` over `Some<T> | None`.
 This helps the compiler provide support for type inference and provides a better experience.
+In a JavaScript codebase, type the function through JSDocs

 ```ts
 // Bad ❌